Climb Mera Peak

 After breakfast we will continue along the river bank for an hour before we begin to ascend.
 A new route has now been completed which stays high on the open hillside, rather than winding through the forests down below.
 This makes for a quicker return with some fantastic views back to Mera.
 The downside is another hard day of trekking, mainly spent ascending.

 The trail goes over a series of rises and high plateaux before we finally reach the craggy Zatrwa La Pass at 4660m, where we look back on the Hinku wilderness for the last time and the south face of the peak we have just climbed.
 A gradual descent traverses toward the rocky outcrop of the Zatr Og.
 We descend now steeply from the Kalo Himal, the ‘black mountains’, into the rocky slopes and cascading streams of the Sherpa populated Dudh Koshi valley, as we approach the tourist bustle of Lukla.
+To celebrate our final night, we have dinner altogether this evening as a full team, it is customary for guests to buy dinner for the porters and guides on this night as a thank you for the support they have given you throughout the trek.
+There will also be an opportunity for you to hand out your tips for the support team during this meal.

 After an early breakfast, we will begin our return journey to Kathmandu.